ParryJim/xpoz/README.md

 flexible in terms of future uses.
 <br/>(3) Create a mount point named "xpoz" and attach the Google cloud bucket "xpoz" to it
 using gcsfuse.
 (See https://cloud.google.com/storage/docs/gcs-fuse).
-You can use instead a bucket that you own but you still must name the mount point "xpoz" or change the source code.
+You can use instead a bucket that you own.
 <br/>(4) If you copy the demo program into your "scientific" directory then you can make it
 and use a browser to visit xpoz.org where you will see your graphic results.
-In your own scientific code #include "xpoz.h" and use some of the graphical commands including view() which outputs the display list to the bucket for the website to interpret (e.g. http://xpoz.org).
+In your own scientific code #include "xpoz.h" and use some of the graphical commands including view() or page() which will output the display list to the bucket for the website to interpret (e.g. http://xpoz.org).
 The simple php code for the web page is available in this repository.